-Perhaps more importantly, make sure you do the same if they don’t do well on the test.
+Perhaps more important, make sure you do the same if they don’t do well on the test.
 Reflecting on how they prepped for the exam may uncover different ways of studying for next time.
-This can motivate your child to try out a new approach at the next go-around.
+This can motivate your child to try out a new approach at the next go-round.

 If your child tries but doesn’t succeed, avoid saying what’s done is done and leaving it at that.
 Frame the discussion around the next steps to take.
 You want to help your child keep moving forward instead of feeling stuck.

 Get your child out of their comfort zone.
 When kids experience negative outcomes, they can lose the motivation to try new things.
 But taking risks and having new experiences can help kids to uncover new strengths and passions.

 That’s why it’s important to stress the upside of beginning projects or trying hobbies that are tricky at first.
 For example, your child starts piano lessons, but wants to avoid practicing as a result of bad past experiences.
 This is normal.
 All kids wobble a bit when they start learning a brand-new skill.
 You can help your child by saying something like, “I know it’s hard right now.
 But imagine how great it will feel when you can play that song you love so much.”
 This reminds your child of the reward they’re working toward.

 Recognize success.
 No matter how your child does at something, find at least one positive thing you can say.
 Examples include: “You were a great team player today,” or “Your scales are getting better,” or “It’s great that you asked the teacher for help.”

 It’s not always easy to find motivation when things are hard to do, but the payoff can be huge.
 Discover ways to help your child if they sometimes feel defeated.
 And learn about how to give praise that can build self-esteem.